Lingayen: Languages

-Pangasinan and Ilocano are the dominant dialects of Lingayen.
+Pangasinan and Ilocano are the dominant dialects spoken in the municipality of Lingayen, reflecting its cultural history and patterns of settlement.
+The Pangasinan language has long served as the lingua franca of the town, commonly used in daily communication, local governance, and community interactions among the native residents.
+On the other hand, Ilocano is primarily spoken by migrants who came from the northern provinces, particularly those who settled in Lingayen in search of better economic opportunities.
+Over time, the presence of these two languages has contributed to the town’s linguistic diversity, shaping communication, social relations, and cultural identity within the community.

 Economy

 Agriculture, livestock and fishing are the major industries of the town.

 Major crops include rice, corn, tomato, mongo, watermelon, and vegetables.

 Livestock rising are predominant in the southern barangays where vast, long stretch of pasture lands can be found.

 The major fishing ground is Lingayen Gulf within the municipal territorial waters of fifteen (15) kilometers from the shoreline classified as the municipal fishing ground.
 Fisheries can be found in every barangay.

 Other major industries include making of world-class bagoong (also known as "maniboc": referring to its place of origin, Barangay Maniboc) and bocayo (sweetened coconut), vinegar, furnitures, crafts made of bamboo, and shingles made of nipa.
 Its bagoong shrimp paste is so well known, that in 2016 the Canadian Federal Court of Appeal was called to rule on whether the name "Lingayen" could be registered as a trademark to sell the paste (which it denied).